PSYLLIUM HUSK IN GLUTEN FREE BAKING

 WHAT IS PSYLLIUM HUSK?

 Psyllium is a fiber made from the husk of the Plantago ovate seeds.
-It can be found as a whole or powder, both have a different levels of absorption.
+It can be found as a whole or powder, both have different levels of absorption.

 Also, psyllium is prebiotic which is food for the good bacteria in your gut.